MarcoFaccani/Cloud-Storage/README.md

 The web app integrates a signup /login feature and is secured with **Spring Security**

+Note: the focus of this project is not the UI.

 ### Testing
 The web app is tested using **Selenium**